ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 Instead, you can use [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/about-discussions) which was released in [Aug 2021](https://github.blog/2021-08-17-github-discussions-out-of-beta/).
 This feature is not enabled by default so you'll have to update the [repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository).
 If your team/application uses a multi-repo approach, you could limit the GitHub Discussions to the "core" or "docs" repo to make it easier to track/search.

 Unlike the `/docs` folder, approvals are not required.
 Whilst it makes the workflow simpler, it does mean that Discussions can become an "information swamp".
-Hence you need a process for migrating condensed information to the `/docs` folder.
+Hence you need a process for migrating sanitised information to the `/docs` folder.
 Thankfully GitHub Discussions support the same [advanced formatting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting) as markdown pages which makes it easy to copy and paste.
-I recommend closing a Discussion once the summary has been migrated to the `/docs` folder.
+I recommend closing a Discussion once the information has been migrated to the `/docs` folder.

 GitHub Discussions allows your users to [participate](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) with the idea-generation process, via comments, reactions and polls.
 However this means your team and your users will need to check their GitHub notifications regularly.
 It can also cause confusion if you already use another communication medium e.g. Slack.
 A good rule of thumb is whether you might want to refer to this information in one year's time.
 If yes, use a GitHub discussion!